Cybersecurity Is No Longer Optional for Canarian SMEs

 GDPR Compliance: What Your SME Needs to Know

-The General Data Protection Regulation is not just a legal obligation; it is a framework that, when properly implemented, significantly improves your company’s security.
+The General Data Protection Regulation is not just a legal obligation; properly implemented, it significantly improves your company’s security.
 Key obligations for SMEs include:

 Record of Processing Activities